 Earthquake drains are installed by vibrating the insertion mandrel during penetration and removal.
 Typically, the insertion mandrel consists of a heavy-gauge steel pipe with three equally spaced fins to transfer vibrations to the adjacent soil.
 The vibrations result in some densification of the granular soils, assisting in the liquefaction mitigation.

-The nominal 75mm (3 inches) diameter drain core is tightly wrapped with geotextile filter fabric (selected for its filtration properties), allowing free access of pore water into the drain, while preventing the piping of fines from adjacent soils.
-The geotextile wrap is very durable and able to withstand the handling and abrasion that occurs during installation.
+The nominal 75mm (3 inches) diameter drain core is tightly wrapped with geotextile filter fabric (selected for its filtration properties), allowing free access of pore water into the drain while preventing the piping of fines from adjacent soils.
+The geotextile wrap is durable and can withstand handling and abrasion during installation.
 Several core designs and fabric types can be used to fit a variety of drainage applications and soil classifications.

-Keller is highly experienced in the design and construction of this technique and has designed and installed millions of meters of earthquake drains.
+Keller is highly experienced in designing and constructing this technique and has designed and installed millions of meters of earthquake drains.